QF 6-pounder Hotchkiss

 The Ordnance QF Hotchkiss 6 pounder gun Mk I and Mk II or QF 6 pounder 8 cwt were a family of long-lived light 57 mm naval guns introduced in 1885 to defend against new, small and fast vessels such as torpedo boats and later submarines.
-Many variants were produced, often under license, which ranged in length from 40 to 58 calibres, with 40 calibre the most common.
+Many variants were produced, often under licence, which ranged in length from 40 to 58 calibres, with 40 calibre the most common.

 6-pounders were widely used by the navies of a number of nations and often used by both sides in a conflict.
 Due to advances in torpedo delivery and performance, 6-pounder guns were rapidly made obsolete and were replaced with larger guns aboard most larger warships.
 This led to their being used ashore during World War I as coastal defence guns, the first tank guns and as anti-aircraft guns, whether on improvised or specialized HA/LA mounts.
 During World War II 6-pounder guns were put back in service to arm small warships and as coastal defence guns.
 The last ships to carry 6-pounders were the Aegir-class offshore patrol vessels of the Icelandic Coast Guard which replaced them in 1990 with the Bofors 40mm L/60 autocannon.